 KEatlery utensils are weighted high quality 18/8 stainless steel utensils.
 Dining with KEatlery utensils, as with other weighted utensils, will lessen your hand tremors, allowing you to eat more successfully and with greater skill.
 And, they have the appearance of good quality flatware.

 The handles of these adaptive utensils are solid which gives them their extra heavy weight.
 Each utensil weighs approximately 8 ounces.
 A slight indentation on the handles places your fingers in a comfortable ergonomic position.
 The soup spoon has a recessed edge and a slightly deeper bowl to assist in preventing spills.
 These utensils are dishwasher safe.
 More details.

 The 6 oz.
 (170g) of added weight in the built-up handle of this product provides more control so that the utensil reaches the mouth easier.
 Good Grips® are ideal for persons with limited hand control and tremor.
 The sample kit includes a teaspoon, tablespoon, soup spoon, fork and rocker knife.
-You can get the set for $59.95 or purchase each piece individually for $12.95 each.
-Call North Coast Medical Inc. toll free at 800.235.7054, or visit their website for more information.
+Visit the North Coast Medical Inc. website for more information.

 Clothing and Bedding

 Magnetic button adaptors are specially designed to convert your shirt buttons into magnetic closures.
 This simple, patent pending solution helps overcome dexterity limitations and takes the hassle out of buttoning.
 Regain the ability to dress and undress independently.
 It takes only a few minutes (but does require fine motor skills to install.)
 Each set contains 10 adaptors.
 Learn more online.